In order to do this you need to be aware of:

 Documents to send to the DVLA

-The machine has to be refurbished and ready to use before you can obtain an age related registration A ‘Dating Certificate’ is required from the Club.
-On the rear will be the Clubs’ built up vehicle report based on the photographic evidence supplied or from a physical inspection.
-MoT Certificate, for post 1960 machines using the frame number as reference, or a form V112 Declaration of exemption from MoT if pre 1960.
+The machine has to be refurbished and ready to use before you can obtain an age related registration A ‘Vehicle Report’ is required from the Club based on the photographic evidence supplied or from a physical inspection.
+Form V112 Declaration of exemption from MoT if over 40 years old.
 Form V627/1 Built up vehicle report if major components have been replaced.
-Note: all parts used have to be over 25 years old.
+Note: all parts used have to be over 25 years old and of BSA origin.
 V55/5 application form using the Clubs notes.
-You will need to obtain this form from the DVLA helpline 0300 700 6802.
-Also note that the V55/5 is a carbonless copy so ensure that the front page is transferred to the back page.
-To download the instructions for filling in the V55/5 click here agerelatedplatenotes You will need to include photocopy confirmation of your name and address using both parts of the photo card driving licence or 2 forms of identity.
+You will need to obtain this form from the DVLA helpline 0300 790 6802 or download from the www.gov website.
+To download the instructions for filling in the V55/5 click here age related notes You will need to include photocopy confirmation of your name and address using both parts of the photo card driving licence or 2 forms of identity.

 Documents you can use to confirm your name include:

 current paper driving licence, Passport, marriage certificate, decree nisi or absolute, birth certificate Documents you can use to confirm your address include: recent utility bill (within the last 3 months) – e.g. gas, electricity, water, landline phone bill, recent bank or building society statement (within the last 3 months), medical card, council tax bill for current year